 The application key is the unique identifier for your application, and is used to authenticate the application for API calls.

-PUSHTech product name for the set of rules and conditions which, when met, will trigger a push notification or Rich App Page or both.
+The name we give for the set of rules and conditions which, when met, will trigger a push notification or Rich App Page or both.
 It is useful to think of an Automated Message not as one message, but as an “order form” for messages that will occur only when the required conditions are met.

 A Channel is a way to address and identify an installation of your application on a device.
 A channel is used in place of a push address like a device token, so that an app can reference an installation regardless of whether a push address is available, and so it will remain the same even if the push address changes.
 These identifiers are version 4 UUIDs, and are 36 characters long, including dashes.